Ocarina588/Professor_Layton_CV_Puzzle_solver/Croutons_Pitchers/README.md

 This project was made in c++ with cmake, so you will need g++ and cmake

-You can build the project on linux like so:
+You can build the project like so:
 ```
 rm -rf build
 mkdir build